 For example, let’s say you want to build a travel agency with lots of benefits along with a mobile app.
 You’re very passionate and almost fall over hills for your idea and try to live it out.
 However, what you don’t notice is that most of the travel agencies in your area have much more beneficial opportunities and their numbers are gigantic.
 As much as you will try to successfully push on your services, the main user traffic will still go to your Big Brother competitor.

 Based on this scenario, what our digital agency would suggest is to investigate a local area where the competency of travel services is relatively medium and try to analyze their main product strength and weak points.
-Once you get that, you should prioritize your actions and functionalities in order to understand what exactly you should do to achieve a Minimal Viable Product.
+Once you get that, you should prioritize your actions and functionalities to understand what exactly you should do to achieve a Minimal Viable Product.

 Overall, the key takeaway of this startup mistake is to know where and when should you launch your solution.
-It will not only produce the benefit of the correct marketing plan but also it will correctly align your product development path according to the analyzed conclusion.
+It will not only produce the benefit of the correct marketing plan but also will correctly align your product development path according to the analyzed conclusion.

 Hiring too quickly